 The not so big secret is that in order to compete in the 21st century, Big is getting smaller.
 Big has split off whole divisions into independent businesses, or has at least thought about it (IBM and HP personal computing – IBM sold to Lenovo, HP was looking for a buyer).
 They outsource everything they can to smaller companies, nowhere is this seen more than in IT.
 Independent consulting (i.e. not an employee, but the smallest unit of a small business) is thriving.
 Companies are using hosted software and cloud computing to “downsize” their own data centers.
 Companies of all sizes are now looking more and more for Expertise-as-a-Service (EaaS) to enable big companies to get smaller, and for small companies to have the same tools and expertise as the big guys.
 Visit https://www.jitterbit.com/solutions/salesforce-integration/ for more cloud integration information.

 Faster, better, more cost-effective, customizable, higher value, flexible, cutting edge.
 No matter how you look at it, doing business with small companies brings great competitive advantage, where in the last century, the opposite was the case.
+If you want to know someone who is really an expert when it comes to business development and financial management, you may contact Andy DeFrancesco to seek for some tips and advice.

 In other words, Small is the new Big.